User Guide

 -

-IP Range: Type the IP range.
+IP Range: Enter the IP range.

 -

-Tag Placement: Select one:
+Tag Placement:

 -